MCUdude/MegaCoreX/megaavr/libraries/Event/README.md

 ## get_user_channel()
-Static function that returns the Event channel object a particular user is connected to.
-Returns a referece to the `Event_empty` object if not connected to any event channel.
+Static function that returns the Event channel object a particular user is connected to. unlike get_user_channel_number()`, this returns a reference to an Event object, and returns a referece to the `Event_empty` object if not connected to any event channel.

 ### Declaration
 ``` c++